leerobertdyer/wabs/README.md

         to solve it I'll need to implement a redirect to auth when a user without a token tries to submit

 # To Do:
-        -Collab button will open a unique page where you can:
-                -leave notes to each other
-                -provide music for the lyricist to check off on -provide lyrics for the musician to check off on -There will be a finalize button
+        -Editor Page:
+                -instead of the icon I could use an onClick to edit each item -Add input to leave notes to each other -Add finalize button
                     -once both users click finalize the new song will be posted as a SPECIAL collab bonus pts

 -   I need to start implementing a points system, and pages to display the current monthly winner...
 -   Badges for collaboraters/monthly winners/most active
--   messaging on posts
+-   comments on posts
 -   DM messaging capability
 -   notifications via email and/or text
 -   noticications number and dropdown by username above login bar